Forty Thousand Kilometers Under Quantum Protection: Methods

 \subsection{Physical loss control precision}

-~~\\ Assume that Bob is equipped with an optical filter with a very narrow wavelength band which blocks noise from the secondary light modes (for details on this additional noise, see Supplementary Note 3).
+Assume that Bob is equipped with an optical filter with a very narrow wavelength band which blocks noise from the secondary light modes (for details on this additional noise, see Supplementary Note 3).
 Assume also that all amplifiers are positioned equidistantly, each having amplification factor $G=1/T$ with $T$ being the transmission probability of the line section between two neighboring amplifiers.

 Approaching an amplifier, the test pulse comprising $n$ photons is attenuated down to $Tn$ photons.
 The amplifier restores the number of photons back to $n$ but adds noise.
-The photons in the pulse follow the Poisson statistics; thus, the photon noise just before the amplifier can be taken as a square root of the input signal $\sqrt{Tn}$.
+The photons in the pulse follow the Poisson statistics; thus, the photon noise just before the amplifier can be taken as a square root of the number of photons in the input signal $\sqrt{Tn}$.
 The noise is amplified by factor $G$ as well, so after a single amplifier the noise is $G \sqrt{T n}$.
 Coming through a sequence of $M$ amplifiers which add fluctuations independently, the total noise raises by the factor $\sqrt{M}$.
 The noise at Bob's end is thus $\delta n_\text{B}\simeq G \sqrt{MT n}=\sqrt{GM n}$.
 The minimum detectable leakage can be calculated as $r_\text{E}^\text{min}\sim\delta n_\text{B}/n=\sqrt{MG/n}$.
-Our qualitative estimates match with the rigorous calculations in Supplementary Note 3.
+Our qualitative estimates match with the detailed calculations in Supplementary Note 3.

-\begin{addendum} \item [Acknowledgements] We are delighted to thank Pavel Sekatski and Renato Renner for illuminating discussions. \item [Author contribution] M.P. and V.M.V. conceived the work, N.S.K., V.A.P., A.D.K., D.A.K., and V.M.V. developed the theory behind the protocol, N.S.K., V.A.P., A.D.K., and A.B.S. carried out the calculations, V.A.P. and A.D.K. performed numerical simulations, N.S.K., V.M.V., V.A.P., A.D.K., and D.A.K wrote the manuscript, N.S.K., V.A.P., and A.D.K. wrote the supplementary information, M.V.Y. obtained experimental data with an optical time-domain reflectometer. \item[Competing interests] The Authors declare that they have no competing interests. \item [Correspondence] Correspondence and requests for materials should be addressed to V.M.V. (vv@terraquantum.swiss). \end{addendum}